 11 Causes of Rubber Plant Dying and How to Revive It

-Rubber Plant is dying due to inconsistent watering, improper feeding, too little light, temperature stress, low humidity, poor quality soil, root-rot, pest infestations, being pot-bound among others.
+Rubber Plant is dying due to root-rot, pest infestations, being pot-bound, inconsistent watering, improper feeding, too little light, temperature stress, low humidity, poor quality soil among others.

-Rubber Plant is one of the easiest of the Ficus varieties for indoor growing.
-Rubber Plant flourishes in bright light with 4-6 hours of direct sunshine, warmth of 15-280C, humidity of 50-55% and moderately moist, rich, well-drained potting soil coupled with monthly feeding in the growing season.
+Rubber Plant is the easiest to grow of the Ficus varieties.
+Rubber Plant thrives in bright light with 4-6 hours of direct sunshine, warmth of 15-280C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
 Learn how to grow and care for Rubber Plants.

 If you fail to provide these growing conditions, the Rubber Plant may begin to die.
 We have herebelow outlined 11 reasons why your Rubber Plant is dying and how to solve them.